dopsi/flairstats/README.md

 * getting statistics about unique users posting
 * getting statistics about the activity during the day of flair or a user
 * have a ranking of the most used flairs overall and in function of the time
+* taking snapshots of the current data
+* data backup in a dbm file
+* unlike v1, also take in account new posts

 Versionning
 -----------